-In contrast to champagnes without a vintage year, vintage-Champagne produced exclusively from the basic wines of a particular year.
+In contrast to champagnes without a vintage year, vintage champagne is made exclusively from the base wines of a specific year.
 The corresponding year is noted on the label of the bottle.

 Vintage champagnes are theoretically created only in those years where the grape quality is generally such that, on its own (without blending with wines from other years), it can promise a superb champagne with the particular identity of that year.
 Is this Champagne now 'better' than a Champagne without a vintage?
 Sometimes yes, but hardly always.
 It is, however, predictably 'different' from its 'multi-vintage' brethren from the same Champagne house.
 It insists on its own individuality of taste, shaped by nature in the grapes that year.
 It is just this certain individuality of a vintage champagne whose study inspires many connoisseurs.

 Each year produces grapes that are simply always unique due to the interaction of unpredictable factors such as sun, rain, frost, hail, pests and fungus.
 It is erroneous to think that because few or no houses declared a vintage Champagne, it should ultimately be bad wine in any given year.
 The true art of Champagne making has been hidden in vintageless Champagnes in particular for centuries.
 Each year provides a unique 'grape identity' which, when skillfully blended with wines from other years, will be just right and important to the traditional flavors of the house in future Champagnes.
 Champagnes without a marked vintage are thus not actually to be understood as 'vintageless', but rather as 'multi-vintage Champagnes', which most closely embody the traditional soul of Champagne.